brdloush/menu-fillova/README.md

 Parses a rather weird HTML page of meal menu from **Mateřská škola, Praha 4, Fillova** and creates a Kindle 3 Wifi-friendly PNG image out of it.

-Spawns a babashka http server on port 8080.
+Spawns a clojure http server on port 8080.
 Any incoming request to that URL re-downloads and reproceses the file.
 No caching.

 ## Building